AnthonyDickson/bacteria-project/README.md

 There are two sets of labels used for classification:
 1.  the species of a given bacteria sample, which are:
-    - Bacillus Cereus (bc)
+    - Bacillus cereus
-    - Escherichia Coli (ec)
+    - Escherichia coli
-    - Listeria Monocytogenes (lm)
+    - Listeria monocytogenes
-    - Pseudomonas Aureginosa (pa)
+    - Pseudomonas aureginosa
-    - Staphylococcus Aureus (sa)
+    - Staphylococcus aureus
-    - Salmonella Enterica (se)
+    - Salmonella enterica

 2. the 'gram-ness' of a given bacteria sample, i.e. whether the given bacteria would test positive or negative in the [gram stain test](https://en.wikipedia.org/wiki/Gram_stain).
 The groupings for the bacteria in the dataset are:
     - Gram-positive
-        - Bacillus Cereus
+        - Bacillus cereus
-        - Listeria Monocytogenes
+        - Listeria monocytogenes
-        - Staphylococcus Aureus
+        - Staphylococcus aureus

     - Gram-negative
-        - Escherichia Coli
+        - Escherichia coli
-        - Pseudomonas Aureginosa
+        - Pseudomonas aureginosa
-        - Salmonella Enterica
+        - Salmonella enterica

 Refer to the notebooks `Data Preparation.ipynb` and `Data Analysis.ipynb` for more details about the dataset and data.